top of page

 Lightning never strikes the same place twice.
 For this Event, your character gets an important second chance.

-Core Concepts: character development, foreshadowing
+Core Concepts: character development, cohesion

 TICK, TOCK